 12. English teacher

-If you grew up as a native speaker of English, you already have a big advantage as someone who already has a monetizable skill by teaching this language.
-Today’s online English teachers don’t necessarily even have to learn the language of their target audience and can earn a solid weekly income from wherever they want to live.
+If you grew up as a native English speaker then you already have a monetizable skill.
+You don’t necessarily even have to learn the language of your target audience — just English — and you can earn a solid weekly income from wherever you want to live.

 There’s a strong demand especially for Chinese children looking to learn English, with companies like VIPKid making it incredibly easy to get a job as long as you are a native English speaker holding a four-year degree.
 Even if English is your second language, you are likely to find a job with a company targeting people from your country looking to pick up the language.